aurora-website/website_v1/src/de/contribution/README.md

 # Contribution

-Find out how to help translate or build the app and extensions.
+Find out how to help translate or contribute to AuroraOSS.

 ## Code <code-icon color="#0aff50" />

 Skilled at code?
 Know how to improve something or you generally want to support the creation of our apps?

+For UI improvements, you can do a Merge Request.
+These will not be checked on as often, but if it's something major and urgent then we will consider merging.

 ### Applications <apps-icon color="#ff0040" />